LinkTed/doh-client/README.md

     -V, --version              Prints version information

 OPTIONS:
-    -c, --cache-size <UNSIGNED LONG>    The size of the private HTTP cache If the size is 0 then the private HTTP cache is not used (ignores cache-control) [default: 1024]
+    -c, --cache-size <UNSIGNED LONG>
+            The size of the private HTTP cache
-    -d, --domain <Domain>               The domain name of the remote server [default: cloudflare-dns.com] -l, --listen-addr <Addr>            Listen address [default: 127.0.0.1:53] -p, --path <STRING>                 The path of the URI [default: dns-query] -r, --remote-host <Addr/Name>       Remote address/hostname to the DOH server (If a hostname is used then another DNS server has to be configured) [default: 1.1.1.1:443] --retries <UNSIGNED INT>        The number of retries to connect to the remote server [default: 3] --socks5 <URL>                  Socks5 proxy URL
+            If the size is 0 then the private HTTP cache is not used (ignores cache-control) [default: 1024] -d, --domain <Domain>                          The domain name of the remote server [default: cloudflare-dns.com] -l, --listen-addr <Addr>                       Listen address [default: 127.0.0.1:53] -p, --path <STRING>                            The path of the URI [default: dns-query] --proxy-credentials <Username:Password>    The credentials for the proxy --proxy-host <Addr/Domain:Port>            Socks5 or HTTP CONNECT proxy host (see below) --proxy-https-cafile <CAFILE>
-                                        CAUTION: If a domain name is used instead of an IP address the system resolver will be used to resolve the IP address of the proxy.
-If the `doh-client` is configured as system resolver, then it will NOT WORK.
-It is recommended to always use an IP address for the socks proxy.
-                                        (example: socks5://user:password@example.com or socks5h://example.com)
+            The path to the pem file, which contains the trusted CA certificates for the https proxy If no path is given then the platform's native certificate store will be used --proxy-https-domain <Domain>              The domain name of the https proxy --proxy-scheme <proxy-scheme>
+            The protocol of the proxy [possible values: socks5, socks5h, http, https]

+    -r, --remote-host <Addr/Domain:Port>
+            Remote address/domain to the DOH server (see below) [default: 1.1.1.1:443]

+        --retries <UNSIGNED INT>                   The number of retries to connect to the remote server [default: 3] -t, --timeout <UNSIGNED LONG>
-    -t, --timeout <UNSIGNED LONG>       The time in seconds after that the connection would be closed if no response is received from the server [default: 2]
+            The time in seconds after that the connection would be closed if no response is received from the server [default: 2]

 ARGS:
     <CAFILE>    The path to the pem file, which contains the trusted CA certificates
                 If no path is given then the platform's native certificate store will be used

+CAUTION: If a domain name is used for a <Addr/Domain:Port> value instead of an IP address the system resolver will be used to resolve the IP address of the domain name.
+If the `doh-client` is configured as system resolver, then it will NOT WORK.
+It is recommended to always use an IP address for <Addr/Domain:Port> values.
 ```

 ## Cache performance